Find Trade Colleges

 • Technical Sales Engineer

-In the United States, there were 74,900 jobs for Sales Engineer in 2016.
+In 2016, there was an estimated number of 74,900 jobs in the United States for Sales Engineer.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Sales Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.

 undefined